decoded-cipher/100DaysOfCode-DailyLog/README.md

 ## Day 14: September 15, 2020

 - **Today's Progress**: Started Course 4 of 'IoT Specialization'
-- **Thoughts:** Completed - Week 1 of 'The Raspberry Pi Platform and Python Programming for the Raspberry Pi' Course
+- **Thoughts:** Completed - Week 1 of 'The Raspberry Pi Platform and Python Programming for the Raspberry Pi'